khalidMesbah/Storefront-Backend/README.md

   - add an order
   - get all of the orders
   - get a specific order
-  - update a specific order
+  - update the status of a specific order
   - add a product to a specific order
   - get all prodcuts of a specific order
   - delete a specific order
 - dashboard
   - get all products that have been included in orders
   - get all users that have made orders
-  - get the <number> most expensive products
+  - get the # most expensive products
   - get the most popular products
   - get the current order for a user
   - get the completed orders for a user
+---
 > ## How to setup and connect to the database - Databases Configurations
 > > We are using PostgreSQL as our object-relational database management system to deal with and manipulate databases.